What Is A Furnace? How Does a Furnace Work?

 Knowing the basics of how a gas furnace works and being able to identify the parts of a gas furnace can be helpful when it comes to DIY maintenance and troubleshooting.
 It will also help you better communicate with a furnace technician if you ever need to make an appointment for system diagnosis or gas furnace repair.
 And when you do, your local Carrier dealer can be a great resource for understanding how a furnace works for your family’s comfort.

-Here’s a more detailed look at how a gas furnace works:
+Here’s a more detailed look at how does a furnace work:

 - When the temperature in your home drops below the setting on your thermostat, the furnace starts its heating cycle.